Study

-A novel microneedle patch shows potential in reducing eczema-related inflammation.
+A new microneedle patch using traditional Chinese medicine shows promise in reducing eczema symptoms by controlling inflammation.

 Use the full description to understand the study design, methods, and the limits of the findings.